Experience ANIP before reading the whole spec.

 }

-Agent invokes with a scoped delegation token.
+Agent invokes with a purpose-bound delegation token.
 The response includes structured success or failure with recovery guidance, cost, and lineage identifiers.

 {